LAC-Tech/website/static/blog/240319 The Four Kinds of Supply Chain Data Capture.md

 But we also have two kinds of data:

-- Inside Data
+- Near Data
-- Outside Data
+- Far Data

 Let's dive into these definitions.

+## Data System

+Where your data "lives".
+Any value add for your data - forecasts, analysis, investigations, etc - likely takes place here.
+This might be an ERP, TMS, WMS, or your own custom business software.

-## Inside Data & Outside Data
+## Data, Near & Far

-First imagine your own data system.
-This might be an ERP, TMS, WMS, your own custom database, or even a SaaS product.
-It's where data exists in a state where it can provide some value to your organisation; something from which forecasts, analysis, notifications etc can be derived.
+I must stress that this "Near & Far" is not dependent on geography.
+Consider a facility in Taipei, Taiwan, that is sending purchase orders to a supplier in Asunción, Paraguay.
+Geographically, it's hard for any two cities to be further apart on this earth.
+But if the data format for purchase orders in Taipei happens to be the exact same format as Asunción uses in their internal data system, they are near in this taxonomy.
+On the other hand a purchaser and a supplier could be next door to each other but use completely incompatible formats, and so be "far".

 Any data first captured and recorded in a format your data systems can work with is *Inside Data*.
 It has a more or less rigid shape, understandable to your systems, and is owned and managed by you.